moveit/moveit2_tutorials/doc/urdf_srdf/urdf_srdf_tutorial.rst

 URDF
 ----
-MoveIt2 starts with a URDF (Unified Robot Description Format), the native format for describing robots in ROS and ROS2.
-In this tutorial, you will find resources for the URDF, important tips and also a list of MoveIt2 specific requirements.
+MoveIt 2 starts with a URDF (Unified Robot Description Format), the native format for describing robots in ROS and ROS2.
+In this tutorial, you will find resources for the URDF, important tips and also a list of MoveIt 2 specific requirements.

 URDF Resources
 ^^^^^^^^^^^^^^